 You may wish to advertise your shop on the radio or in the local newspaper.
 Most likely, it would be helpful for you to have an online presence.
 You can hire someone to help you with logos and website design.
 You could also create social media accounts that you can use to give potential customers information about deals or specials.
 Don't forget marketing costs when you're estimating your business expenses.

-An attorney could help you evaluate your options as you work toward opening a shoe store.
-Do not hesitate to contact a business lawyer.
+A business attorney could also help you evaluate your options as you work toward opening a shoe store.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.